 - SAY NO TO VERTICAL VIDEOS.

 - Phone cameras do not do well in low light situations.
 So always film with lots of light otherwise you will get incredibly grainy footage.
 You can use the light included in the Rode Vlogging Kit to help light your subject!

 - In addition to this, don’t film in high contrast areas (environments with both lots of very light bits and very dark bits) because phones do not have good dynamic range.
 The phone will not be able to expose correctly if this is the case.

 - Stability is key with phones as they are small and light.
 This means they are prone to shaking and jittering even more so than DSLR’s.
-Always use a tripod if you are able.
-If not, film with both hands and keep the phone close to your body.
+The Phone Mount included with the Rode Vlogging Kit (yes, I will keep selling you on this) has a Tripod adapter allowing it to be used with our DSLR Tripods!
+If you don’t have immediate access to a Tripod, film with both hands and keep the phone close to your body.

 - The basic audio from a phone camera is absolutely terrible.
-Either plug in an external mic (like the Mobile Clip Mic’s from the media store), or use a separate audio recorder like a Tascam DR-40.
+Either plug in an external mic (like the one included in the Rode Vlogging Kit!) or use a separate audio recorder like a Tascam DR-40.
 Remember, for whatever you are doing good audio is an absolute must.
 People can generally forgive poor video if the audio is great, but they will not forgive poor audio if the video is great.
 Its the most important thing to get right.

 - Make sure the phone’s video recording setting are correct.
 This means 1080p resolution, 25 fps, and using MP4 or MOV.
 For some reason some phones use different setting as default which you will not be able to edit with so make sure to check this in the phone settings.